cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 discussion.
 It is intended to serve as a basis for prototypical implementations of CDDL 2.0.
-What specific documents spawn from the present one or whether this document is evolved into a single CDDL 2.0 specification.
+This document is intended to evolve over time; it might spawn specific documents and then retire or eventually be published as a roadmap document.

 --- middle